Shamshala/HASS-JablotronSystem/README.md

 ```
 Both options 'port' and 'code' are required.

-Optional arguments below.
-If the system requires code to be included in the communication packets:
+(optional) If the system requires code to be included in the communication packets:
 ```
   code_arm_required: True
   code_disarm_required: True
 ```
-If the code should be entered via AlarmPanel's keypad in order to be able to dis/arm your system:
+(optional) If the code should be entered via AlarmPanel's keypad in order to be able to dis/arm your system:
 ```
   code_panel_arm_required: True
   code_panel_disarm_required: True